SnoringCatGames/surfacer/README.md

 # Surfacer

-_A 2D-platformer pathfinding framework for Godot._
+_A 2D-platformer procedural pathfinding framework for Godot._

 _"Surfacer": Like a platformer, but with walking and climbing on all surfaces!_

-TODO: _For an demo app using this framework, checkout [Squirrel Away](https://github.com/levilindsey/squirrel-away)_
+TODO: _For a demo app using this framework, checkout [Squirrel Away](https://github.com/levilindsey/squirrel-away)_

 _TODO: In development.
 Not ready for review._